josephdburdick/j0e.me/src/api/recommendations.md

     title: Staff Engineer | Technical Leadership & Mentorship
     shortTitle: Staff Engineer
     date: 2024-06-03
-    relationship: Travis was senior to Joe but didn't manage Joe directly
+    relationship: Was senior to Joe but didn't manage Joe directly
     body: >
       I had the pleasure of working with Joe at Unqork, and he is a fantastic engineer with a remarkable eye for UI/UX and accessibility.
 Joe excels at asking insightful questions and raising important considerations, helping teams break down work and fully understand requirements.
 His deeply analytical mindset enables him to solve business challenges in a holistic and effective manner.